Densities on Dedekind domains, completions and Haar measure: Measure and density

-More generally there is no reason to expect that closed subsets of $D^n$ have a density, whatever choice of $d$ has been made.
-We give an example with $d=\dsan$\,, the analytic density in $\N$ (since the existence of $\dsan$ implies that the asymptotic density exists as well - see e.g. \cite[Theorems III.1.2 and III.1.3]{tnm}; we work in $\N$ rather than $\Z$ because it simplifies notations without affecting the argument).
-Let $A\subseteq\N$ be any set which has no analytic density (that is, the ratio $\zeta_A(s)/\zeta(s)$ diverges in $1$, with $\zeta_A(s):=\sum_{a\in A}a^{-s}$), so that we can find $m\in\N$ satisfying
+3. {\em There is no reason to expect that open or closed subsets of $D^n$ have a density}.
+We give an example (based of an idea of Bary-Soroker) with $d=\dsan$\,, the analytic density in $\N$ (since the existence of $\dsan$ implies that the asymptotic density exists as well - see e.g. \cite[Theorems III.1.2 and III.1.3]{tnm}; we work in $\N$ rather than $\Z$ because it simplifies notations without affecting the argument).